particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 	BLE.addCharacteristic(temperatureMeasurementCharacteristic);

 	BLE.addCharacteristic(batteryLevelCharacteristic);
 	batteryLevelCharacteristic.setValue(&lastBattery, 1);

 	BleAdvertisingData advData;

-	// First AD record is the flags uint8_t flagsValue = BLE_SIG_ADV_FLAGS_LE_ONLY_GENERAL_DISC_MODE;
-    advData.append(BleAdvertisingDataType::FLAGS, &flagsValue, sizeof(flagsValue));

 	// While we support both the health thermometer service and the battery service, we
 	// only advertise the health thermometer.
 The battery service will be found after
 	// connecting.
 	advData.appendServiceUUID(healthThermometerService);

 	// Continuously advertise when not connected
 	BLE.advertise(&advData);